powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 }
 ```

-With added properties in iidm we can, using the groovy language, map multiple configurations :
+With added properties in IIDM we can, using the groovy language, map multiple configurations :
 ```groovy
 for (area in ['05', '08', '09', '13', '14', '17', '24', '25', '28']) {
     // on définit des couples "AA" / "BB" pour mapper pour chaque zone, les chroniques contenant "AA" sur les générateurs de la zone de type "BB"